taskbase/angular-libraries/projects/angular-keyboard/README.md

 ## Build and Publish

 Update the package version in the `package.json` in this folder.
-Run `ng build angular-keyboard` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-After building your library, go to the dist folder `cd dist/angular-keyboard` and run `npm publish`.
+Then run `npm run build-and-publish-keyboard` in the repository root.

 ## Running unit tests